Sukii/OnContradictions/README.md

 $$ \left| \sum_{i=1}^{N}f_i a_i - M \right| \text{ is minimum}$$

-In the above approximate problem the introduction of an $\epsilon > 0$ managed to convert it into a problem of polynomial complexity, so the problem of NP-complexity class under the limit $\epsilon \to 0$ establishes the result NP=P. Howvever, we also expect that for the exact problem, $\text{NP}\ne \text{P}$ and that in fact that it can only be solved in an effort that grows as exponential of $N$ and not polynomial in $N$.
-This can also be established from another angle that if we look at the Talor series expansion of the exponetial function of $N$,i.e.,
+In the above approximate problem the introduction of an $\epsilon > 0$ managed to convert it into a problem of polynomial complexity, so the problem of NP-complexity class under the limit $\epsilon \to 0$ establishes the result NP=P. However, we also expect that for the exact problem, $\text{NP}\ne \text{P}$ and that in fact that it can only be solved in an effort that grows as exponential of $N$ and not polynomial in $N$.
+This can also be established from another angle that if we look at the Taylor series expansion of the exponential function of $N$,i.e.,

 $$
 \exp(N) = 1 + N + \frac{N^2}{2!} + \frac{N^3}{3!} + \cdots